 Drinking in pregnancy can lead to long-term harm to the baby, with the more you drink, the greater the risk.

 How does alcohol affect my unborn baby?

 When you drink, alcohol passes from your blood through the placenta to your baby and can seriously affect its development.

 Drinking alcohol during pregnancy increases the risk of miscarriage, premature birth and your baby having a low birthweight.
 It can also affect your baby after they're born.

-Drinking during pregnancy can cause your baby to develop a serious condition called foetal alcohol spectrum disorder (FASD).
+Drinking during pregnancy can cause your baby to develop a serious life-long condition called foetal alcohol spectrum disorder (FASD).